This is a continuation of Data Loader in Salesforce Part I in Data Management Salesforce.

 |Can be scheduled to automate via external knowledge.||Can not be scheduled.|

-We also have a Data Export option available in salesforce to schedule backup date from all or selective objects.
+We also have a Data Export option available in salesforce to export as well as schedule backup from all or selective objects.